neecofabian/Conference-Manager/README.md

 ### All systems (Linux, Mac OS X, and Windows)

 1. Twilio requires `node.js v10.12 or above`.
 Make sure you have it [installed](https://nodejs.org/en).
+When prompted for tokens and accountSID, see ConferencePlanningSystem.

 #### For Mac users use:
 ```